I’m on a diet.

 If you’ve ever been on a diet you know what I mean.
 When you are doing well, not-cheating and dropping some pounds, what happens?
 Well, you feel good.
 You feel self-confident.
 You are proud and maybe look at others with a few extra pounds wondering why they can’t have your willpower?

 But, then what happens when you fall?
 What happens when you give in to the cookie binge?
 You feel bad.
-You feel insecure.
-You feel inadequate.
+Insecure.
+Inadequate.
 You feel like a failure.

 Religion is the same.